 Davis Estates was founded by Mike and Sandy Davis with the purchase of two contiguous properties, the larger piece in 2011 followed by a smaller piece in 2012 (in the Calistoga appellation).
 The total property is 155 acres.
-Prior to their purchase the land was owned by long time residents of the Napa Valley, the Saviez Family (who we originally met with years ago).
-The original winery on the property dated back to 1900 (burned down in 1946).
+Prior to their purchase the land was owned by longtime residents of the Napa Valley, the Saviez Family (who we originally met with years ago).
+The original winery on the property dated back to 1900 but burned down during a terrible forest fire in 1946.
 Visually, the property has changed significantly since the Davis Family took over ownership and by late 2016 the cave, winery and hospitality center were completed after five long years of construction.

 After the sale of his company neither he nor Sandy could envision him retiring.
 This ambitious project of restoring the historic barn, developing the hospitality center, cave, offices and winery is certainly not your typical retirement project.

 Mike has a degree in history from Indiana University Bloomington and his interest in historical items is clearly evident when you visit the property.
 The original barn on site dates from 1916 and was the primary structure on the property for many years.
 Mike & Sandy hired noted wine country architect Howard Backen of the architectural firm, Backen, Gillam & Kroeger Architects with the instructions to mirror the look of the new buildings based on the exterior look of the weathered old barn.